UMBCvision/CompRess/Readme.md

 ## Training

-Our code is based on unofficial implementation of Moco from [here](https://github.com/HobbitLong/CMC).
+Our code is based on unofficial implementation of MoCo from [here](https://github.com/HobbitLong/CMC).

 To train the student(s) using cached teachers in the paper :